New Research reveals that thought leadership and personal brand is key to career success

 While there’s an abundance of research on how thought leadership (having a ‘personal brand’ and being a vocal expert in a given industry or sector) impacts company purchasing decisions, there’s been little research into how thought leadership influences the executive search process and the way employers value job applicants.

-To find the answers to these questions, we surveyed 125 recruiters and executive search specialists across the UK & US.
+To find the answers to these questions, ThoughtLDR surveyed 125 recruiters and executive search specialists across the UK & US:

 82% of the recruiters we surveyed said a candidate’s thought leadership is “more important” to employers now than before the Covid pandemic began.